The Father I Never Knew But Always Loved

 Perhaps the greater impact on a child’s attitude and behavior is the child’s love and respect for the father rather than the father’s presence or absence.
 This is not a suggestion to create fanciful, heroic tales about deadbeat dads, but an appeal to consider the child’s need to respect fatherhood.

 We all know the family in which the father’s presence hardly makes a difference.
-Eventually, it’s what the children think about him that makes them decide whether or not they want a relationship with him.
+Eventually, it’s what the children think about him that makes them decide whether or not they can be proud to call him father.
 Except in the unfortunate situation where a child was conceived by an unknown rapist, the child deserves to hear something positive about the father.

 The statistics presented by SPARC suggest (among other situations) that children from fatherless homes are: